CodePlatoon/curriculum_old/week-10/README.md

 # Individual Project:
 ### The individual project will be your last assessment of the course, assessment #5.
 It'll push your creativity and technical skills, preparing you for your group capstone project, and for your professional life outside of the cohort.
 ### You will be required to write a full-stack web app, including nested CRUD, routing, testing, and at least 2 3rd party APIs.
 Here are the full requirements: [Personal Projects - Assessment 5 Rubric](https://docs.google.com/spreadsheets/d/1zU9ZkwPn5aWxIuC7NJrxr7fBNvUwjQYFm6hZje-_cZE/edit#gid=917997820)
-### For inspiration, take a look at this compiled list of public 3rd party APIs: [Github list of 3rd Party APIs](https://github.com/public-apis/public-apis)
+### For inspiration, take a look at this compiled list of public 3rd party APIs: [Github list of 3rd Party APIs](https://github.com/public-apis/public-apis) & [API & React Library Google Sheet](https://docs.google.com/spreadsheets/d/1G3Mu5WBk28_SYQsmOaYWIn6C4Wk21SOSGKrvnJstN1I/edit?usp=sharing)
 ### Additionally, here are some ideas to get you started: [Previous Student's Personal Projects](https://docs.google.com/spreadsheets/d/1OPSWu-4uY4AA0Xxw8-UGbBw51ATVdDKegD-qCzlglUk/)